MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-qr-code.md

 - **Scanning angle**.
 When you gaze at the anchor, make sure that you're facing it straight on and at the correct distance.

+    - Scanning from the same angle every time is important to maintain hologram position consistency across scans.

     - Scanning from glancing angles can cause detection failure or misalignment.

     - The ideal scanning range is from 50 to 150 centimeters (cm).